 After looking at the vehicles we were taken into an area where we were not allowed to take pictures.
 We went inside a soundstage that has been at Sony for a very long time.
 It is the studio where Judy Garland recorded Somewhere Over the Rainbow and where orchestras are brought in to provide the music for movies.
 The room looks very plain and old which our guide said is due to the fact that the room is well known for being wonderful to record in and they are afraid if they change anything it will ruin the sound.

 We went inside the soundstage that they use for Wheel of Fortune and saw their hallways which are loaded with pictures of the show throughout the years.
+I had no idea when I took this four years ago that I would later go on to be a contestant on Wheel of Fortune which you can read about here.
 You are able to take pictures in the hallway if you want but not inside the set.
 I honestly do not know why we were in there since everything was covered up on the set so we sat in the studio audience section and saw nothing.

-I have also taken the Paramount Studio Tour if you would like to read about my experience.
+I have also taken the Paramount Studio Tour and Warner Bros Studio Tour if you would like to read about my experience.